 But, he notes, if you’d rather go at a nice slow pace, don’t worry, you still get calming benefits.

 There is strong evidence to support that maintaining strong social networks strengthens resilience to stress and adversity.
-Tough right now, given the social isolation orders, but this is what tech is for.
+Though it may not be easy or possible during a pandemic, this is what tech is for.
 If you’re used to running with a person or group, stay connected by phone, FaceTime or email.
 Schedule to chat with a friend after your run, or, if you’re in a running group or team, set up a group chat to discuss how everyone’s solo training is going.

 This is also a good time to tune inward and focus on the intrinsic factors that motivate us to run, outside of any social pressure or competitive events.